New Zealand DX class locomotive: DXE class

-Withdrawals
+Withdrawals and disposals

-As of 2021, two DX class locomotive had been withdrawn from service.
+As of 2021, three DX-class locomotives had been withdrawn from service.
 The first, D^{X} 2639 was involved in a crash south of the Parnell Tunnel near Newmarket station, at around 4:00pm on 23 March 1977.
 The locomotive was hauling a Wellington to Auckland express freight train when it crashed head-on into an Auckland to Helensville passenger train being hauled by D^{A} 1426 that was on the wrong line.
 The cause was related to human error during a signalling failure.
 D^{X} 2639 was subsequently written off and scrapped in September 1978, after less than a year in service.

-The second DX to be withdrawn is DXC5500, which was stripped for the now defunct DXE-project.
-The locomotive is currently stored at Hutt Workshops as chassis-only.
+The second DX to be withdrawn is DXC5500, which was stripped for the now-defunct DXE project.
+The locomotive is currently stored at Hutt Workshops as a chassis-only.
 It is unlikely for the locomotive to be rebuilt and returned to service.

+In December 2025, South African rail operator Traxtion announced it had purchased all operable condition DX class locomotives (described by their model numbers - U26C and C30MEI).
+The 46 locomotives will be shipped in four tranches between April 2026 and August 2027.
+The first eight locomotives arrived in South Africa in July 2026.

 Replacement

-In August 2017, KiwiRail announced they were in discussions with global suppliers including General Electric, Electro-Motive Diesel, Alstom, CRRC and Stadler Rail to construct replacements for the remainder of the class.
+In August 2017, KiwiRail announced they were in discussions with global suppliers, including General Electric, Electro-Motive Diesel, Alstom, CRRC and Stadler Rail to construct replacements for the remainder of the class.
 It was expected the first replacements would arrive in 2022/23.
 Stadler won the tender to build the new locomotives, to be classified DM class.